-Balance transfer checks aren’t the only way to get rid of credit card debt.
-If you’re not interested in using a transfer check or balance transfer card to pay off debt, you might want to consider other popular debt repayment methods such as the snowball method or the avalanche method.
-You could also use a low-interest personal loan to pay off your credit cards, or work with a credit counseling service to learn how to create a budget, consolidate your debts and more.
+Balance transfer checks aren’t your only option for paying down credit card debt.
+If you’re not interested in using a transfer check or balance transfer card to pay off debt, you might want to consider other popular debt repayment methods, such as the snowball method or the avalanche method.
+You could also use a low-interest personal loan to pay off your credit cards or work with a credit counseling service to learn how to create a budget, consolidate your debts and more.

 The bottom line